 Running water may seem pretty basic.
 And there’s no doubt about it, it’s one of the fundamental things that makes RVing such a comfortable and flexible way to travel.
+The more you know about RV plumbing, the more comfortable your travel will be.

 Your RV plumbing system allows you to bathe, perform basic household cleanup, wash your own dishes — and, best of all, completely avoid using public toilets.
 But just because it’s such an essential feature of your motorhome doesn’t mean it’s intuitive, and learning some basic RV plumbing information can help you keep everything working ship shape (and avoid a costly repair bill if something minor goes wrong).